vacp2p/roadmap/content/dst/codex/codex-comparison.md

   - "dst"
   - "codex"
 draft: false
-description: "Measure Codex against systems like IPFS, BitTorrent etc and see how it compares.
-Primarily BitTorrent."
+description: "Measure Codex against BitTorrent and see how it compares."
 ---

 `vac:dst:codex:codex-comparison`

-Measure Codex against systems like IPFS, BitTorrent etc and see how it compares.
-Primarily BitTorrent.
+Measure Codex against BitTorrent.

 ## Description
-We will compare Codex to other systems like IPFS and BitTorrent to see how it performs.
+We will assist Codex with creating a comparison against other systems - for this initial phase, BitTorrent - to see how it performs in comparison.

-We will compare on things such as:
+Together we will compare on things such as:
 * Time to first byte
 * Bandwidth usage
 * Stability
 * Reliability

-Most importantly we will do a head to head speed test comparing download speeds of Codex against other systems.
+We'll provide space and tools for Codex to build a speed test comparing download speeds of Codex against other systems.
 This will allow us to understand where Codex needs improvement and where it stands right now in terms of suitability for different use cases.